m-lamonaca/programming-notes/DotNet/C#/C#.md

 In .NET the proper term for a software component is an **assembly**, and it is typically a `.dll` or `.exe` file.
 Occasionally, an assembly will be split into multiple files, but even then it is an indivisible unit of deployment: it has to be wholly available to the runtime, or not at all.

-Assemblies are an important aspect of the type system, because each type is identified not just by its *name* and *namespace*, but also by its containing *assembly*.
+Assemblies are an important aspect of the type system, because each type is identified not just by its _name_ and _namespace_, but also by its containing _assembly_.
-Assemblies provide a kind of encapsulation that operatesat a larger scale than individual types, thanks to the `internal` accessibility specifier, which works at the assembly level.
+Assemblies provide a kind of encapsulation that operates at a larger scale than individual types, thanks to the `internal` accessibility specifier, which works at the assembly level.

-The runtime provides an *assembly loader*, which automatically finds and loads the assemblies a program needs.
+The runtime provides an _assembly loader_, which automatically finds and loads the assemblies a program needs.
 To ensure that the loader can find the right components, assemblies have structured names that include version information, and they can optionally contain a globally unique element to prevent ambiguity.

 ### Anatomy of an Assembly